 The accessories you throw in the back of your car will depend on a variety of different things – the environment you’re heading to, the length of your journey, and even the weather.
 The rest of the time extra gadgets come down to personal preference.

-Accessories most commonly found in a travelers trunk include a good first aid kit, flashlight, camera, air compressor, and perhaps even a compact jump kit, or cordless impact wrench.
+Accessories most commonly found in a travelers trunk include a good first aid kit, the best key finder, flashlight, camera, air compressor, and perhaps even a compact jump kit, or cordless impact wrench.
 Though to cover all possible bases, we’ve listed a couple more of our favorites.

 Whether you’re planning an unforgettable road trip across Portugal or the USA, the following are five of the most useful gadgets and accessories to take with you.